kirtisahu178/kirtisahu178/README.md

 A modern Angular Material project showcasing reusable components and features for scalable web applications.

 ### 2. [NgDesignHub](https://github.com/kirtisahu178/ng-design-hub)
-To creating high-quality, customizable Bootstrap components, form layouts, and design templates, all built with Angular.
+To creating high-quality, customizable Bootstrap components, form layouts, and design templates, all built with Angular 18 and Bootstrap 5.

 ---